guidance-guarantee-programme/pension_guidance/content/for_employers.en.md

 With a DC pension your employees choose how to take their pension money.
 Pension Wise will help them understand the different ways they can do this.

 They’ll get a free guidance appointment with one of our pensions specialists.
-An appointment lasts around 45 to 60 minutes and we will:
+An appointment lasts around 60 minutes and we will:

 - explain the options for taking their pension money
 - explain how each option is taxed